marththex/Database-Management/README.md

 # Database-Management
 CPSC 408 Database Management

-This is a messageboard application made using flask in python.
+This is an application made using flask in python.
 It communicates with a mysql database to store, filter, print, and download pokemon data.

 To run the application you will need to install the following python3 libraries